 And if they’re over 18 and live in the UK, I always recommend matched betting.

 Matched betting is a tax-free way to profit from special offers on betting sites.
-Typically users earn anywhere from £200-£1000 per month, and some people even do it full time.
+Typically users can earn anywhere from £200-£1000+ per month.

 It’s not surprising that many people’s first reaction is that it sounds a bit dodgy.

 I’ve had a lot of people ask me if matched betting is legal or illegal.
 So let’s settle this once and for all: